H3cth0r/MSDOWN/README.md

 sudo apt install ffmpeg
 ```

-Download the current repo in derised directory.
+Clone the current repo in derised directory.
 It's recommended to work on the "main.py" file for your own
 implementations.

 ## Recommendations
-For this personal implementation, it was used as raspberry pi device to run a local ubuntu server, because of the
+For this personal implementation, it was used a raspberry pi device to run a local ubuntu server, because of the
 volume on downloads and time taken to complete the execution; so it's recommended to use an external device.

 ## TODO